-PLEASE REMEMBER: Brows appear darker, bolder and more sharply defined immediately following the procedure.
+PLEASE REMEMBER: Brows appear darker, bolder, and more sharply defined immediately following the procedure.
 This is due to color remaining in the outermost epidermal layers of skin at the start.
 Color softens within a few days during the healing process as the upper layers of the epidermis slough and are replaced by new epidermal cells.
 The area will shed, taking some color with it, this is normal and common in all Permanent Cosmetic applications.
-The area will begin to oxidize and take on it's true color over the first 6 weeks.
+The area will begin to oxidize and take on its true color over the first 6 weeks.
 A touch-up may or may not be necessary 6 weeks after the initial procedure.
 Final results cannot be determined until healing is complete (6 wks).

 IF THE AFTERCARE IS NOT FOLLOWED PROPERLY, IT WILL BE UP TO OUR DISCRETION IF WE WILL CONTINUE TO WORK ON YOU IN THE FUTURE.
 THIS IS AN INVESTMENT ON YOUR FACE AND THE AFTERCARE IS THE MOST IMPORTANT PART OF THE ENTIRE PROCEDURE.

 Approximate Daily Healing Schedule for